akibrahimug/Oliotya-Uganda-Safaris/BOOKING_INTEGRATION_SUMMARY.md

 ## 🎉 Summary

-The booking and contact system has been successfully integrated into your Nambi Uganda Safaris website!
+The booking and contact system has been successfully integrated into your Oliotya Safaris website!
 Users can now book safaris directly from package pages, and the contact form is fully functional.

 ## 📍 What Was Integrated